This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 If you’re visiting Vegas for the first time, can I please come with you?
 I’m a great guide!
 (And a decent craps player).
 No?
 Well then how about a list of must dos in Vegas for first timers?
-You’re in luck – and you haven’t even started gambling yet!
+If it’s your first time in Vegas, you’re in luck – and you haven’t even started gambling yet!
+Vegas is one of the many easy road trips from San Diego, so I visit often.
 Here’s my guide to Las Vegas for first timers, including important tips for your first time in Vegas, and all of the best things to do in Sin City.

 Before You Go to Las Vegas for the First Time…

 You’ll probably want to buy one of these.
 At less than $3, it could be an investment that pays off when you’re gambling!
-Or treat yourself to some cute travel accessories from our shop!
 I won’t even ask for a cut of your winnings.

 Where to stay in Las Vegas For First Timers